smilers/windows-itpro-docs/windows/client-management/mdm/policy-csp-connectivity.md

 <!-- DisableCrossDeviceResume-Description-Begin -->
 <!-- Description-Source-DDF -->
-This policy allows IT admins to turn off CrossDeviceResume feature to continue tasks, such as browsing file, continue using 1.
-P/ 3.
-P apps that require linking between Phone and PC.
+This policy allows IT admins to turn off CrossDeviceResume feature to continue tasks, such as browsing file, continue using 1P/ 3P apps that require linking between Phone and PC.

 - If you enable this policy setting, the Windows device won't receive any CrossDeviceResume notification.